Velenjak: Food

 This neighborhood is a great place to enjoy Iranian food.
 There are many high-end cafes and restaurants in Velenjak, both modern and classic, serving both Iranian and cosmopolitan cuisine.

 Sports

-There are many modern sports facilities in Velenjak but Tochal Complex is known as the neighborhood's most popular sports venue.
+There are many modern sports facilities in Velenjak but Tochal Complex is known as the neighbourhood's most popular sports venue.
 Velenjak is located adjacent to the Tochal Complex, a ski resort area with a gondola lift up to Mount Tochal.
-Tochal is one of biggest tourist destinations in Alborz Mountain adjacent to Velenjak.
+Tochal is one of the biggest tourist destinations in the Alborz Mountains adjacent to Velenjak.
 People walk up Tochal during the night time, it has many restaurants and coffee shops, with views of the city from the top.

 Music

 The singer Benyamin Bahadori has stated that he is from Velenjak in an interview with Radio Javan.